MarieHouillon/FACILE-RS-actions/README.md

 ### prepare_release

 Updates the CodeMeta file for the given `VERSION` and `DATE` (as `dateModified`, current date if omitted).
-Useful to automatically get the version from a git tag and inject it into the repo's metadata.
+Useful to automatically get the version from a git tag and inject it into the repo's metadata file.

 ```
 usage: prepare_release [-h] [--codemeta-location CODEMETA_LOCATION] [--version VERSION]